 “Lucas.”

-Charlotte stepped forward.
 “This is not a shelter.”

-William should have agreed with her.
+William should have agreed.

-He should have ended it there.
+He should have put an end to it there.

-Fueled by embarrassment, grief, and more wine than he should have had, he laughed too loudly and said, “Well, if the child has come to save us, perhaps we should let him try.”
+“Well,” he said, “if the child has come to save us, perhaps we should let him try.”

 The room quieted.

 Charlotte’s mouth tightened.
-Thomas looked away.

 Lucas did not seem offended.

-He only asked, very simply, “Can I try?”
+He only asked, very simply:

 The room held still.